sindresorhus/pify/readme.md

 const someClass = new SomeClass();

-// `someFunction` can't access it's class context const someFunction = pify(someClass.someFunction);
+// `someFunction` can't access its class context. const someFunction = pify(someClass.someFunction);

-// `someFunction` is extracted from the entire promisified class, allowing it to keep it's context const someFunction = pify(someClass).someFunction;
+// `someFunction` is extracted from the entire promisified class, allowing it to keep its context. const someFunction = pify(someClass).someFunction;

-// `someFunction` is binded to its class const someFunction = pify(someClass.someFunction).bind(someClass)
+// `someFunction` is bound to its class. const someFunction = pify(someClass.someFunction).bind(someClass)
 ```